 Do I want a stiff or soft snowboard?

-There is a large variance in flexibility, depending on the snowboard and what it is designed for.
+Depending on what it is the snowboard has been designed for, there’s a large variance in flexibility.
 The stiffness, or flex, of a snowboard, has a huge effect on its riding characteristics.
 Manufacturers call this “longitudinal flex”.
 This refers to how the board bends from nose to tail.

-Generally, there are two different types of flex in a snowboard: longitudinal and torsional.
+Generally, there are two different types of flex in a snowboard.
+They are:

-Generally, stiffer boards offer increased edge grip and faster response at high speeds.
-This makes them the favourite of riders looking to change grooves or big powder lines.
+Generally, stiffer snowboards offer increased edge grip and faster response at high speeds, which makes them the preferred type for riders looking to change grooves or big powder lines.
 Stiff boards can also absorb the heaviest of landings without buckling, whereas softer boards make it easy to manoeuvre and perform tricks at slower speeds.
 They are also much more forgiving of mistakes since rider input is not transferred quite so rapidly.

-- Flexible Boards - Flexible snowboards are easy to turn and are generally more forgiving.
+Flexible snowboards are easy to turn and are generally more forgiving.
 This makes them perfect for beginner and freestyle snowboarders.
-Soft boards are also perfect for lighter-weight riders and also those who prefer to board in terrain parks.
+Soft boards are also perfect for lighter-weight riders and those who prefer to board in terrain parks.
 Flexible boards are much more sensitive to user input, so they work well for softer or bumpier snow surfaces.

-- Stiff Boards - Stiffer snowboards are well-suited to veteran snowboarders and free-riders, delivering greater grip when turning, and they are better at holding an edge when descending a hill.
-Rigid boards are also better for heavier boarders, with edge-gripping properties making them perfect for riding groomed slopes and deeper powder.
+Stiffer snowboards are well-suited to veteran snowboarders and free-riders, helping to deliver greater grip when turning.
+They’re better at holding an edge when descending a hill, too.
+Rigid snowboards are also better for heavier boarders, with edge-gripping properties making them perfect for riding groomed slopes and deeper powder.

-Whilst there isn’t a generalised standard across snowboarding manufacturers, there is a general understanding of what flexibility rating should be assigned to each board.
-Usually, flex is described in one of two ways: on a scale of 1 to 10, or a scale of soft to stiff.
+Whilst there isn’t a standard across snowboarding manufacturers, there is a general understanding of what flexibility rating should be assigned to each snowboard.
+Usually, flexibility is described in one of two ways: on a scale of 1 to 10, or on a scale of soft to stiff.